-Learn about designing and maintaining LID systems with this new online, self-paced course from the Washington Stormwater Center.
-Certificate available.
+Learn about designing and maintaining LID systems with this online, self-paced course from the Washington Stormwater Center.
+Certificate and scholarships available.

 Workshops, training and recertification program.
 IPM stands for Integrated Pest Management a process to understand pests and select the best control methods to manage them with the least effect to people, pets and the environment.